HydraCG/Specifications/.github/ISSUE_TEMPLATE/missing_feature.md

 ## Hydra-agnostic example

-Without Hydra or JSON-LD in mind, please provide an example of client/server resource representations which are exchnaged but cannot be properly modeled with Hydra.
+Without Hydra or JSON-LD in mind, please provide an example of client/server resource representations which are exchanged but cannot be properly modeled with Hydra.

 ## Proposed solutions

-A deascription, or snippet, showing what extensions are necessary to describe the above using Hydra terms.
+A description, or snippet, showing what extensions are necessary to describe the above using Hydra terms.

 ## Alternative solutions